-While the policy of shengtai yimin has sometimes been translated into English as 'ecological migration' or 'ecological relocation', the authors' preferred translation (used here) is 'ecological resettlement' - because only this term properly reflects and incorporates all three major elements of this fundamentally transformative development strategy: (1) the environmental rationale of the policy (cf. ecological conservation), (2) the movement of rural residents away from marginal or ecologically fragile lands (cf. relocation), and (3) a concomitant change of people's livelihoods (cf. sedentarization, settlement).
-The term should also be distinguished at the outset from the notion of 'environmental refugees', people who may undertake permanent movement, or migration, for example as an adaptive response to multi-year drought with intense desertification.
-In the case of the implementation of development policies or the establishment of nature reserves, however, rural people move away from their original homes to new residences (often to new livelihoods) in response to development plans or policies, not in response to the environmental situation per se.
+While the term/policy shengtai yimin sometimes has been translated in English as "ecological migration" or "ecological relocation", the authors' preferred translation (used herein) is ecological resettlement - because only this term properly reflects and incorporates all three major elements of the fundamentally transformative development strategy discussed herein: (1) the environmental rationale of the policy (cf. ecological conservation), (2) the movement of rural residents away from marginal or ecologically fragile lands (cf. re-, of relocation), and (3) a concomitant change of people's livelihoods (cf. sedentarization, settlement).
+Distinction also should be made at the outset with the notion of "environmental refugees," people who may undertake permanent movement, or migration, for example as an adaptive response to multi-year drought with intense desertification.
+In the case of the implementation of development policies or the establishment of nature reserves, however, rural people move away from their original homes to new residences (often to new livelihoods) in response to the development plans or policies, not in response to the environmental situation per se.

-In addition, the concept of resettlement can be further expanded to include not only the obvious geographic element, but equally the planners' aim that the relocated people should find or develop alternative livelihoods, which they will settle into and where they may find a level of contentment, fulfilment, sense of purpose and ultimately a new living situation, a new status quo, and social stability.
-In short, while ecological resettlement plans have been advocated in China primarily on the basis of an environmental rhetoric, certain socio-economic development benefits have been promised or implied as well.
-Whether none, some, most or all of the hoped-for social development or environmental benefits of relocation and settlement programmes have been (or are being) achieved is a widespread area of current enquiry in China.
+In addition, the concept of re-settlement can further be expanded to include not only the obvious geographic element, but equally the planners' desire (goal) that the relocated people find or develop alternative livelihoods, into which they will settle and wherein they may find a level of contentment, fulfillment, sense of purpose, etc. and ultimately a new living situation, a new status quo, and social stability.
+In short, while ecological resettlement plans have been argued in China primarily on the basis of an environmental rhetoric, certain socio-economic development benefits have been promised or implied as well.
+Whether none, some, most or all of the hoped-for social development or environmental benefits of relocation and settlement programs have been (or are being) achieved is a widespread area of current inquiry in China.

-The Chinese government has already endorsed the resettlement of large numbers of people, livestock and communities across vast tracts of grassland throughout the country.
-However, ecological resettlement should still be recognized for what it is: a largely untested social experiment continuing to the present time, with little attention given to monitoring and learning lessons from the social impacts, whether positive or negative, on the resettled people.
-Where post-implementation social impact studies have been undertaken, the overall timeframe is still relatively short (that is, only a few years).
-To help to fill this gap in knowledge, local perceptions regarding some of the main social and development outcomes of the first ecological resettlement project undertaken in the Tibet Autonomous Region (hereafter, Tibet) are introduced, analysed and reviewed in this paper.
+The Chinese government already has endorsed the resettlement of large numbers of people, livestock, and communities across vast tracts of grassland throughout the country.
+However, ecological resettlement still should be recognized for what it is: a largely untested social experiment, proceeding to the present time with little attention given to monitoring and lessons from the social impacts, whether positive or negative, on the resettled people.
+Where post-implementation social impact studies are present, the overall timeframe still is relatively short (that is, only a few years).
+To help fill this gap in knowledge, local perceptions some of the main social and development outcomes of the first ecological resettlement project undertaken in the Tibet Autonomous Region (hereafter, Tibet) are introduced, analysed and reviewed in this paper.

-Policy Context
+Policy context

-In recent years resettlement has been the main method used in Tibet to achieve the state's development goals, under the umbrella of the development programme 'Building Socialism through Revitalizing Villages'.
-The government anticipates that resettled people will be able to improve their living conditions in such new villages (xincun), and that their relocation away from ecologically fragile areas will help to reduce pressures on the land and thus improve the environment in the source areas, or headwaters, of some of China's major river systems (Foggin 2008).
-Government funds for ecological resettlement support the construction of new houses, roads, electricity, and water supply in new villages.
+In recent years, the resettlement of people has been the main method used in Tibet to achieve the State's development goals, predominantly under the umbrella of the development program "Building Socialism through Revitalizing Villages."
+The government anticipates that resettled people will be able to improve their living conditions in such New Villages (xincun), and that their relocation away from ecologically fragile areas will help to reduce pressures on the land and thus improve the environment in the source areas, or headwaters, of some of China's major river systems (Foggin 2008).
+Government funds for ecological resettlement support the construction of new houses, roads, electricity, and water supply in New Villages.